00-XPRT-00/WebIntegration-SCPSL/README.md

 After Installing And Configuring
 ================================
-Players Will Be Logged To {web address}/scp-server/player-list
+Players Will Be Logged To {web_address}/scp-server/player-list if you have more than one server others are accessible from {web_address}/scp-server/player-list-{server_num}

 Pre Requisites
 ==============